Voigtlander Nokton 58mm f/1.4 SL II - Full Format Review / Test Report - Analysis

 Page 2 of 2

-The Nokton produces only a slight degree of barrel distortions (0.7%) which is usually not objectionable in field conditions.
+The Nokton produces only a slight degree of barrel distortion (0.7%) which is usually not objectionable in field conditions.

 The chart above has a real-world size of about 120x80cm.

 The 58mm f/1.4 is obviously an ultra-large aperture lens and as such it renders a bit of vignetting at maximum aperture especially on full format DSLRs.
 At f/1.4 the light fall-off is very high at ~2.3EV - this will be noticeable in images but it's not any worse than other lenses in this class either.
 The situation eases at f/2 but if needed you should really stop down to f/2.8 to reduce the issue to a very moderate degree.

 Typical for ultra-large aperture lenses the Nokton produced relatively mixed resolution figures under lab conditions.
 The center resolution is very good at f/1.4 albeit at a reduced contrast.
 The border quality is actually quite decent whereas the extreme corners are relatively soft (although not too bad).
 The results are naturally better at f/2 but the results get really snappy at f/2.8.
 The truly excellent peak performance is reached around f/5.6.
 Diffraction effects get slightly more obvious from f/11 onwards but f/11 is still plenty sharp.